Bobeart/cs3041-18d.github.io/docs/syllabus.md

 - [**Design Document Rubric:**](designdoc_rubric.pdf) A majority of your assignments will use this rubric.
 Rather than simply ask "Did you do this?", there will also be the question of "Did you do this _well_?".
 This often translates to "Did you successfully apply the concepts we learned in class to this assignment?".
 For example, if you build an app that is functional but breaks many design heuristics... that is **not** a successful application in this class.

 - **Peer Evaluation:** Many of the assignments that you complete will include some kind of peer evaluation.
 Usability isn't a set of knowledge that one single person owns.
 Instead, software that is usable and works for one person may not for another.
-We will be critiquing each other's work throughout the semester using the framing of [_I Like, I Wish, What if_](https://dschool-old.stanford.edu/wp-content/themes/dschool/method-cards/i-like-i-wish-what-if.pdf) from Stanford's design school.
+We will be critiquing each other's work throughout the term using the framing of [_I Like, I Wish, What if_](https://dschool-old.stanford.edu/wp-content/themes/dschool/method-cards/i-like-i-wish-what-if.pdf) from Stanford's design school.

 - **Group Work:** Group work can be challenging.
 As a result, in each group project, you will submit a brief assessment of you and your classmates' work.
-At the end of the semester, **I may use these assessments to reweight the group portion of your grade (either positively or negatively).**
+At the end of the term, **I may use these assessments to reweight the group portion of your grade (either positively or negatively).**

 ### Late Policy
 The core of the design cycle relies on feedback.
 If you do not complete something on time, then it offsets the entire cycle.
 In a real job, you _must_ have something to present to your client.
 I expect the same from you.
 As a result, I will not accept late assignments.
 While special circumstances may warrant an extension, failing to complete an assignment in time to present it or get feedback will result either in a 0 or a grade of no more than _half_ your final grade on the the assignment.